BernardoMG/reTHINK-Beta-Tester-Event-v2.0/3rd_Challenge.md

 # 3rd Hyperty development

 Each team should continue working on the previously developed application that uses the `Code Generator Reporter` and `Group Chat Manager` hyperties.
-The goal of this third challenge is to change the `Code Generator Reporter` hyperty.
+The goal of this third tutorial is to change the `Code Generator Reporter` hyperty.
 Now, whenever a code is generated, it should also generate a timestamp that will be returned with the generated code to the application.

 ![3rd Challenge](./Figures/3-Challenge.jpg)

-To overcome this third challenge, each team should accomplish all the tasks bellow.
+To overcome this third tutorial, each team should accomplish all the tasks bellow.
 Your feedback is extremely important for us in order to improve reTHINK framework in the future.
-As such, after complete all the tasks, each team must fill out page 4 of this [Survey](https://docs.google.com/forms/d/e/1FAIpQLSeFt56Ura0zkTqg_VX9od_jBZtE3-2mt_urTFvxsoRuQ3uJRw/viewform).
+As such, after complete all the tasks, each team must fill out this [Survey](https://docs.google.com/forms/d/e/1FAIpQLSeFt56Ura0zkTqg_VX9od_jBZtE3-2mt_urTFvxsoRuQ3uJRw/viewform).

 ### Note: If you do not fill out this form, your participation will not be considered!